Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [video=https://www.youtube.com/embed/Swh3whaeXcQ, hratio=2, other=width:720px; aspect-ratio:16/9]

 The video above demonstrates the different ways ReimuA can maximise her damage.
-The times mentioned below is the same time I got in this video but two seconds are subtracted from it.
-This was done because Seija starts off with invincibility frames for one second, and her death animation lasts for one second.
+The times mentioned below are the same times I got in this video, but two seconds are subtracted from it.
+This was done because Seija starts off with invincibility frames for one second, and her death animation also lasts one second.

 | Method nr | Description                            | Time   |
 | --------- | -------------------------------------- | ------ |